RV Callista

+RV Callista is a research vessel belonging to the University of Southampton's School of Ocean and Earth Science, based at the National Oceanography Centre, Southampton.
+Callista is a 19.75 m catamaran designed and equipped for a range of coastal and shelf research.

 Callista's main function is to provide seatime for students on courses run by the university and the NOCS.
 In addition she is available for hire to commercial customers for up to six weeks a year.

 Facilities

 The vessel is fitted with a 4 tonne A frame and associated winch, a 1.3 tonne crane, a moonpool and facilities for diving operations.
 She carries a variety of sensors as standard and is equipped with both wet and dry laboratories.
 Propulsion is by twin Scania D12 diesel engines giving a service speed of 10 knots and a maximum speed of 14 knots.
 She is also fitted with bow thrusters for enhanced manouvrability.